Rowan University: Student deaths and mental health support

 The university faced criticism for not providing more mental health resources and support for students after four students committed suicide between 2019 and 2021.
 Following the student deaths in 2019, the university expanded its resources better accommodate students' mental health, including bringing the number of counselors employed to 17 and partnering with TogetherAll, a 24/7 mental health support network.
 Additionally, the university received a $3 million grant in 2019 to start The Shreiber Family Pet Therapy Program after their success with bringing in local therapy dogs to help students with anxiety and stress.

 Academics

-The university is currently divided into eighteen colleges and schools.
+The university is currently divided into the following colleges and schools: